Skip to content

 KPIWhy It Matters

-Projects with complete owner metadataGovernance completeness indicator
+Projects with complete owner metadataGovernance completeness — foundational to all other controls

 Critical baseline gaps closedCore hardening progress metric